 The researchers found that giving treatment as soon as the cancer started to grow back worked no better than waiting until symptoms developed and then starting treatment.
 People having treatment earlier might also have a lower quality of life because of treatment side effects.

-So now, doctors usually don't routinely test for CA125 on women who are well and have no symptoms which might be a sign of the cancer coming back.
+So now, some doctors don't routinely test for CA125 if you are well and have no symptoms of the cancer coming back.

 How often you have check ups

-How often you have check ups will depend on the treatment you have had and how well you are.
+How often you have check ups depends on your treatment and how well you are.

-For the first couple of years, your check ups will usually be every 2 to 3 months.
+For the first couple of years, your check ups will usually be every 3 months.
 After this, you usually have 6 monthly appointments for up to 5 years.

 You may see your surgeon (gynaecological oncologist) for one appointment and your cancer specialist (oncologist) for the next.
 In some hospitals, you may see your gynaecology cancer specialist nurse at every appointment instead of seeing a doctor.